sumurthy/officescripts-projects/README.md

 This repository contains [Office Scripts](https://docs.microsoft.com/office/dev/scripts/overview/excel) based automation solutions that helps end users achieve automation of daily tasks.
 It contains realistic scenarios that business users face and provides detailed solution along with step-by-step instructional video links.

-For each of the following projects, check out the folders for description, source code, **Youtube videos** of each project.
+For each of the following projects, check out the folders for description, source code, step-by-step **Youtube videos** for select projects.

 ## Basics